 The financial statements have been prepared on a historical cost basis except for the following:

-- Certain financial assets measured at fair value (refer accounting policy regarding financial instruments); and - Share-based payments measured at fair value.
+- Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments). - Net defined benefit liabilities are measured at fair value less present value of defined benefit obligation; and - Share-based payments measured at fair value.